roncampbell/NICAR2019/Data analysis in R.md

 ImmigrantPer > 16.76027 & ImmigrantPer <= 26.59105 ~ "MedLow",
 ImmigrantPer > 26.59105 & ImmigrantPer <=38.82780 ~ "MedHigh",
 ImmigrantPer > 38.82780 ~ "High"))</code>

+We just created a new column in the dataframe called Share; each tract has one of four values, based on the percentage of immigrants.

 Now let's look at income in OC census tracts.
 We'll import income data much the same way we brought in the citizenship data.